ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 ----------------------------------------------------------------

 --BETWEEN
+--The BETWEEN operator selects values within a given range.
+The values can be numbers, text, or dates.
+--The BETWEEN operator is inclusive: begin and end values are included.
 SELECT * FROM trk_test_01 WHERE personid BETWEEN 2 AND 4;
+SELECT * FROM Products WHERE Price NOT BETWEEN 10 AND 20;
+SELECT * FROM Products WHERE Price BETWEEN 10 AND 20 AND CategoryID IN (1,2,3);

 --IN
+--The IN operator allows you to specify multiple values in a WHERE clause.
 SELECT city, address FROM trk_test_01 WHERE city IN ('GS', 'Dallas', 'toronto');
 SELECT city, address FROM trk_test_01 WHERE city NOT IN ('GS', 'Dallas', 'toronto');
+SELECT * FROM Customers WHERE CustomerID IN (SELECT CustomerID FROM Orders);
+SELECT * FROM Customers WHERE CustomerID NOT IN (SELECT CustomerID FROM Orders);

 --LIKE
 --The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.